Sylvania Art Faculty

 - Angela Batchelor

 My teaching philosophy has developed from my own artistic interests and practices.
-As an artist I wish to be constantly challenged and inspired, so this desire is transferred to how I approach teaching.
+As an artist I want to be constantly challenged and inspired, so this desire is transferred to how I approach teaching.
 My goal is to develop a curriculum that I would be excited and stimulated by – one that will cultivate this type of experience for my students.
-I want my students see a clear connection between an excitement for my own work and for my position as their instructor.
+I desire for my students see a clear connection between an excitement for my own work and for my position as their instructor.
+Website: angelakatonabatchelor.wordpress.com

 - Evertt Beidler